jg925/CornerNet-Lite-for-DAC2019-Yang/README.md

 1. First things first, you should install the CornerNet-Lite according to the official installation.
+The Readme in the CornerNet subdirectory has all of that relevant information.

+6. Using python test_iou.py, you can get the evaluation of IoU on the validation.

+Training and validation can be done with the provided bash scripts.

+The following are Yang's instructions on how to read results from a pkl file.

 2. Download the data partition and the trained model by the link I give you.